Smithay/calloop/doc/src/ch01-00-how-an-event-loop-works.md

 ## Never block the loop!

-Both of the above principles lead us to the most important rule of event loop code: **never block the loop!** This means: never use blocking calls inside one of your event callbacks.
+All of this leads us to the most important rule of event loop code: **never block the loop!** This means: never use blocking calls inside one of your event callbacks.
 Do not use synchronous file `write()` calls in a callback.
 Do not `sleep()` in a callback.
 Do not `join()` a thread in a callback.
 Don't you do it!

 If you do, the event loop will have no way to proceed, and just... wait for your blocking operation to complete.
 Nothing is going to run in a parallel thread.
 Nothing is going to stop your callback and move on to the next one.
 If your callback needs to wait for a blocking operation, your code must allow it to keep track of where it's up to, return from the callback, and wait for the event like any other.

 ## Calloop and composition

 Calloop is designed to work by *composition*.
-This means that you build up more complex logic in your program by combining simpler event sources.
+This means that you build up more complex logic in your program by combining simpler event sources into more complex ones.
 Want a network socket with custom backoff/timeout logic?
-Create a type containing a network socket from the [async IO adapter](api/calloop/io/), a [timer](api/calloop/timer), and add your backoff state logic.
+Create a type containing a network socket from the [async IO adapter](api/calloop/io/), a [timer](api/calloop/timer), and tie them together with your backoff logic and state.
 There is a much more detailed example of composition in our [ZeroMQ example](ch03-00-a-full-example-zeromq.md).